camunda/camunda-docs/docs/components/modeler/bpmn/message-events/message-events.md

 ## Variable mappings

-By default, all message variables are merged into the process instance.
-This behavior can be customized by defining an output mapping at the message catch event.
+Output variable mappings customize how variables are merged into the process instance.
+These can contain multiple elements that specify which variables should be mapped.
+The `Process Variable Name` of an output denotes the variable name outside of the activity.

+Visit our documentation regarding [input and output variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings) for more information on this topic.

 ## Additional resources